The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 load on the battery.
 Typically night time only operation increases alkaline battery life

 by about 30%.
-More information on foxhunting and

 Users who would like to get the longest use between battery changes should consider